mmuoDev/drones/README.md

 - There are sectors of galaxies (referred to `sectors` here) that when passed coordinates (`x,y and z`) and velocity, can return locations of databanks on these sectors.
 - A `JWT` is used to authenticate requests to the endpoint.
 - A `droneID` is part of the `JWT` claims.
 - The `droneID` can then be used to retrieve the drone details (from a database) which contain most importantly, the `sectorID` needed to calculate the location.
-This process is mocked in this service.
+This retrieval is mocked in this service.

 ## Likely Use Cases